Robert A. M. Stern: Other activities

-A prolific writer, Stern has authored, co-authored, and edited numerous books about architecture, including six volumes about New York City's architectural history, each focusing on a different period.
+A prolific writer, Stern authored, co-authored, and edited numerous books about architecture, including six volumes about New York City's architectural history, each focusing on a different period.
 In 1986, he hosted Pride of Place: Building the American Dream, an eight-part documentary series that aired on PBS.
-The series featured Peter Eisenman, Leon Krier, Philip Johnson, Frank Gehry and other notable architects.
-Pride of Place was well received by the public.
+The series featured Peter Eisenman, Léon Krier, Philip Johnson, Frank Gehry, and other notable architects.